 Shellac has a unique manufacturing process.
-It's derived from a resin that is secreted from an insect native to certain forests in southeast Asia.
-This insect secretion is scraped from the bark of trees and when processed, takes the form of small, light-brown or orange flakes.
+It's derived from a resin secreted by insects native to forests in Thailand and India.
+The secretion is scraped from the bark of trees and then processed to form small, light-brown, or orange flakes.
 The flakes are mixed with alcohol to create a finish.

-There are two commonly accepted methods for applying shellac: brushing and padding.
-To brush on shellac, use a fine, natural or china-bristle brush.
+Brushing on shellac requires a fine, natural or china-bristle brush.
 Use a two or three-pound cut of shellac and apply generously with long, smooth strokes.
 Since shellac dries quickly, be careful to avoid drips or blotchy areas when applying because unlike other finishes, you will likely not have time to over-brush to eliminate the blemish.

-Before beginning to apply the shellac, place your cut of shellac into a squeeze bottle with a fine tip for easy use.
-Squeeze a liberal amount of shellac into the sock to act as a reservoir.
-Then wrap the muslin around the sock and hold the edges of the muslin behind the sock.
-Squeezing the pad lightly should allow a small amount of shellac to seep through the muslin.
-The exposed shellac on the muslin surface of the pad should be even with no dripping.
+Before using padding to apply shellac, place the finish into a squeeze bottle with a fine tip for easy use.
+Squeeze a liberal amount of shellac into a sock, which acts as a reservoir.
+Wrap the piece of muslin around the sock, holding the edges of the fabric behind the sock.
+Begin applying by lightly squeezing the pad to allow a small amount of shellac to seep through the muslin.

-When applying the pad to your woodworking project, you may need a bit of a lubricant.
-Mineral oil works great, as it will not affect the final color or finish.
-If your padding movement seems a bit sticky as you're applying shellac, keep a small bowl with a little bit of mineral oil handy for light dipping.
+Add a small amount of lubricant, such as mineral oil, on the pad before application.
+Mineral oil will not affect the final color or finish of your wood.
+If your pad seems a bit sticky as you're applying shellac, keep a small bowl with a little bit of mineral oil handy for light dipping.

 Completing the Shellac Finish

-After the first coat of shellac dries, lightly sand with 400-grit sandpaper.
+After the first coat of shellac completely dries, lightly sand the surface with 400-grit sandpaper.
 Wipe off the white residue with a soft tack cloth, and apply a second coat.
 Repeat the process until you've applied the desired number of coats.
 About three to four layers of shellac will give you the beautiful, even finish you're after.

-This direct application will result in a high-gloss finish.
+Shellac can result in a high-gloss finish.
 A mirror-like glossy shellac finish is achieved by French polishing.
-If you prefer a less glossy, satin finish is preferred, try buffing out the final coat with some 0000 steel wool and (non-silicon based) paste wax.
-Lightly work the wax over the finish until it is thoroughly covered.
-Allow the wax to dry and then wipe off and buff to a lustrous finish.
+If you prefer a less glossy, satin finish, buff out the final coat with 0000 steel wool and a non-silicon based paste wax.
+Lightly work the wax over the finish until it's thoroughly covered.
+Allow the wax to dry, wipe it off, and buff the wood surface to a lustrous finish.

 Repairing Shellac Finishes

-Shellac finishes should be kept away from water, as they will become dull or even have a white residue appear when exposed to moisture.
-Should your shellac finish develop water spots, repair is relatively simple.
-Use straight alcohol on a pad and remove the shellac from the offending area.
-Then pad or brush on a series of coats of shellac and rub it out until the finish is even.
+Moisture and humidity can damage a wood surface with a shellac finish.
+It may become dull or a white residue will appear that's tough to remove.
+If the finish develops water spots, the repair is relatively simple.
+Use straight alcohol on a pad and remove the shellac.
+Then brush or pad on coats of leftover shellac, rubbing it out until the finish is once again even.

-Should a surface scratch appear through the finish, use a fine artist's brush to fill the scratch with shellac.
-Rub out the finish to even out the color between the repaired scratch and the surrounding finish.
+To fix scratches on a surface, use a fine artist's brush to fill in the scratch with leftover shellac.
+Buff the finish to even out the color between the repaired scratch and the surrounding finish.